caiton1/OSS-Doorway/README.md

 ```
   - -it for interactive terminal, -d for detached mode

-3. Go to the provided link from terminal while running server, usually [http://localhost:3000](http://localhost:3000)
+3. Go to the provided link from terminal while running server, usually [http://localhost:3000](http://localhost:3000).

 <img src="./assets/appregister.png" width="400"/>

-4. Click on register app
+4. Click on register app.

-5. Then install it to your [organization](#organization) that you created
+5. Then install it to your [organization](#organization) that you created.

-6. Make sure it has access to all repositories in organization and click install
+6. Make sure it has access to all repositories in organization and click install.

-7. Kill the server and then re-run it from either npm start or the docker command above
+7. Kill the server and then re-run it from either npm start or the docker command above.

-8. If not already in .env file, it will ask for URI, DB_NAME and OSS_REPO
+8. If not already in .env file, it will ask for URI, DB_NAME and OSS_REPO.

-9. Fill in using the URI that you saved from database setup step 10 [earlier](#database)
+9. Fill in using the URI that you saved from database setup step 10 [earlier](#database).

-10. Fill in the database/collection name you want
+10. Fill in the database/collection name you want.

-11. Fill in the OSS repo that you created from step 4 organization [earlier](#organization)
+11. Fill in the OSS repo that you created from step 4 organization [earlier](#organization).

-12. Setup complete, keep the server running while using/developing
+12. Setup complete, keep the server running while using/developin).
 ---

 ### Commands and How to Use